Pankaj13150/blogging-app-backend/README.md

 # Blogging App Backend

-A RESTful API backend for a blogging application built with Node.js, Express, and MySQL.
+A RESTful API backend for a blogging application built with Node.js, Express, and MySQL, featuring a modular architecture with separate folders for routes, controllers, and middleware.

 ## Features